Medphys-KM/4DCT/README.md

 # Overview
-This project provides a deep-learning framework to improve image quality and radiomics reproducibility for high-speed four-dimensional CT reconstruction
+This project provides a deep-learning framework to improve image quality and radiomics reproducibility for high-speed four-dimensional CT reconstruction.
+The deep-learning framework is based on CycleGAN.
+We improved it for our task.

 # Requirements
 torch>=1.4.0